How Much Do Solar Panels Save Homeowners?

 Yes, solar system owners will still have a power bill.
 This is because utility companies charge two fees: a supply charge that depends on how much electricity the household consumes and a transmission/distribution fee, which is usually a flat monthly charge.
 The photovoltaic system can eliminate the supply charge but not the transmission/distribution fee.
 Thus, utility customers will still have a bill of around $5 – $15 a month.

 The only way to have no electricity bill is not to be connected to the power grid and to use solar batteries to supply power as needed.
 However, this is not an ideal or practical arrangement for most households.

-Both federal and state programs can reduce the total cost of a solar energy system.
+Both federal and state programs can make going solar more reasonable.
 The federal tax credit is a dollar-for-dollar reduction in income taxes owed to the government.
-Assuming one qualifies, it is more valuable to the taxpayer than a write-off that merely reduces the taxable income.
-The tax credit applies to the total solar system cost, including installation costs.

 Also, many utility companies or state governments offer other incentives.
 For example, the Arizona Residential Solar Tax Credit can reduce the cost of a solar system by $1,000.
 In Pennsylvania, homeowners can benefit from Solar Renewable Energy Certifications (SRECs) and receive a couple of hundred dollars in income annually.

 Solar Savings Can Make Switching To Renewable Energy A No-Brainer

 More and more homeowners are looking to the sun to dramatically reduce electricity bills, use of fossil fuels, and greenhouse gas emissions.

 Interested in learning more about how going solar can fit into your budget?
 Visit our Learning Center to explore your options.